 - Article 9 A person meeting one of the following conditions may apply to change his/her given name: - 1.
 The applicant is an employee of a public or private sector enterprise, entity (organization), association, or school or has studied at a school in which another person has the same surname and given name; - 2.
 The applicant has the same given name as an elder relative within three degrees of kinship; - 3.
 The applicant has the same surname and given name as another person who has also been registered at a household registry in the same particular municipality, county, or city for more than six months; - 4.
 The applicant has the same surname and given name as a criminal suspect for whom an arrest warrant has been issued; - 5.
-The applicant's paternity has been acknowledged by the natural father or the acknowledgment thereof has been revoked, or the applicant has been adopted, or his/her adoption has been annulled or terminated; or - 6.
-The applicant's name is unflattering or has an excessively long Romanized form, or other special considerations exist.
+The applicant's paternity has been acknowledged by the biological father or the acknowledgment thereof has been revoked, or the applicant has been adopted, or his/her adoption has been annulled or terminated; - 6.
+The applicant's name is unflattering or has an excessively long Romanized form, or other special considerations exist; or - 7.
+The applicant is a Taiwan indigenous person and applies to change his/her given name based on culture and customs.

-People applying to alter their given name under Subparagraph 6 of the preceding Paragraph may be granted this privilege only thrice.
+People applying to alter their given name under subparagraph 6 of the preceding paragraph may be granted this privilege only thrice.
 However, in the second instance, the applicant must have already reached the age of majority.

 - Article 10 A person who meets one of the following requirements may apply to change his/her surname and given name: - 1.
-The applicant's existing name has an excessively long or incorrect Romanized form; - 2.
-The applicant has entered or left a religious order; or - 3.
-The applicant's duties as a government employee necessitate a name change.

-Article 11 A person who was not using his/her legal name as stipulated in Articles 6 and 7 before the Act took effect shall apply to change the name used at his/her original public or private sector enterprise, entity (organization), association, or school to his/her legal name.
-Suppose the person did not use his/her real name as stipulated in Article 6.
+The applicant's current name has an excessively long or incorrect Romanized form; - 2.
+The applicant has joined or departed from a religious order; or - 3.
+The duties of the applicant as a government employee require a name change. - Article 11 A person who was not using his/her legal name as stipulated in Articles 6 and 7 before the Act took effect shall apply to change the name used at his/her original public or private sector enterprise, entity (organization), association, or school to his/her legal name.
+Suppose the person did not use his/her legal name as stipulated in Article 6.
 In that case, he/she may apply for a change of legal name at his/her household registration office according to his/her name on a diploma, employment certificate, license, or other form of identification.

-A name change under the preceding Paragraph may be granted only once.
+A name change under the preceding paragraph may be granted only once.